mjdecker/mjdecker.github.io/_syllabi/cs2.md

 |90%|80%|70%|60%|0%|

 #### zyBook Participation & Challenge Activities ####
-* It is required that the required reading and activities are finished before the designated class for credit.
+* It is required that the specified readings and activities are finished before the designated class for credit.
 * You will be graded on correctness, but you may retry as many times as necessary before due date.

 #### Lab Exercises ####